cilium/cilium/Documentation/helm-values.rst

      - Schedule for certificates regeneration (regardless of their expiration date).
 Only used if method is "cronJob".
 If nil, then no recurring job will be created.
 Instead, only the one-shot job is deployed to generate the certificates at installation time.
 Defaults to midnight of the first day of every fourth month.
 For syntax, see https://kubernetes.io/docs/concepts/workloads/controllers/cron-jobs/#schedule-syntax
      - string
      - ``"0 0 1 */4 *"``
-   * - hubble.tls.ca
-     - Deprecated in favor of tls.ca.
-To be removed in 1.13. base64 encoded PEM values for the Hubble CA certificate and private key.
-     - object
-     - ``{"cert":"","key":""}``
-   * - hubble.tls.ca.cert
-     - Deprecated in favor of tls.ca.cert.
-To be removed in 1.13.
-     - string
-     - ``""``
-   * - hubble.tls.ca.key
-     - Deprecated in favor of tls.ca.key.
-To be removed in 1.13.
-The CA private key (optional).
-If it is provided, then it will be used by hubble.tls.auto.method=cronJob to generate all other certificates.
-Otherwise, a ephemeral CA is generated if hubble.tls.auto.enabled=true.
-     - string
-     - ``""``
    * - hubble.tls.enabled
      - Enable mutual TLS for listenAddress.
 Setting this value to false is highly discouraged as the Hubble API provides access to potentially sensitive network flow metadata and is exposed on the host network.
      - bool